SURFscz/pam-weblogin/README.md

 PAM WebLogin module in C

 ## Wiki
-Accompanying wiki for this project https://wiki.surfnet.nl/display/SRAM/PAM+weblogin
+Accompanying wiki page for this project https://edu.nl/hjhqc

 ## Installation
 Dependancies: libpam and libcurl.
 Install the dev packages for these libraries, then